off-by-some/contrakit/docs/paper/A Mathematical Theory of Contradiction.md

 $K$ is invariant under outcome and context relabelings (permutations).

-**This is what enables multiple perspectives to exist.** No matter whether Nancy said “YES,” Dylan “NO,” and Tyler “BOTH”, they all could be written as $(1,0,\tfrac12)$ without changing anything operational.
+**This allows multiple perspectives to exist.** No matter whether Nancy said “YES,” Dylan “NO,” and Tyler “BOTH”, they all could be written as $(1,0,\tfrac12)$ without changing anything operational.
 Only the *pattern of compatibility* matters.

 **Without A0**, renaming outcomes or contexts could change the contradiction count.
 We could thus “game” $K$ by relabeling alone—despite identical experiments and decisions (App B.3.2).
 This would make $K$ about notation, not structure — leading to semantic bias where truth becomes cosmetic; privileging some vocabularies and allowing erasure of other perspectives.